 online business

 Whether you are starting an online business or want to expand a current one, you will know how important keeping up with the changing online marketplace is to customer acquisition and retention.
-In this new online world, competition has never been stronger – and you need to make sure you’re covered for all eventualities.
-So, continue reading to discover what you need to know that will help you stand out from the crowd in 2020.
+In this new online world, competition has never been stronger – and you need to ensure you’re covered for all eventualities.
+So, continue reading to discover what you need to know that will help you stand out from the crowd in 2024.

 1. Better understand your niche

-Understanding your target customer is one of the most crucial steps to optimising your business strategy and increasing profit margins.
-As competition increases in 2020 and customers are given more options, it has never been more critical to appreciate who your customer is and who you should be advertising to.
+Understanding your target customer is one of the most crucial steps to optimizing your business strategy and increasing profit margins.
+As competition increases in 2024 and customers are given more options, it has never been more critical to appreciate your customers and who you should be advertising to.

 2. Engage in SEO

-Search Engine Optimisation (or SEO) is the process of making your website more attractive to search engines, which boosts your website’s visibility in search results.
-Once you understand your target market, you can begin analysing the kind of keywords which are most relevant to your website and/or product.
-Using relevant and popular keywords will help ensure that your website gets seen by the people who want to buy your product.
+Search Engine Optimization (or SEO) is the process of making your website more attractive to search engines, which boosts its visibility in search results.
+Once you understand your target market, you can begin analyzing the keywords that are most relevant to your website and/or product.
+Using appropriate and popular keywords will help ensure that your website gets seen by the people who want to buy your product.

 3. Offer good customer service